mike-ward/mike-ward.github.io/_posts/2010-09-13-market-report-gadget-update.md

 ---
 layout: post
-title:  Market Report Gadget Update
+title: 'Market Report Gadget Update'
 ---
 About a week ago “Market Report”, my dead-simple market index gadget broke.
 After some investigation I learned that the Yahoo finance API no longer supports the Dow Jones Industrials index.
 Apparently, there’s some legal reason that recently required them to drop support for DJI.